Business Writing Style Guide

 Titles

 American English specifies that titles, such as Mr., Mrs., Ms., Dr., etc., require periods, while British English does not, making Mr, Mrs, Ms, Dr, etc. all correct.
-I follow the British rules, which look cleaner.
+I follow the British convention, which looks cleaner.

 Spelling

-While there are spelling differences between British and American English, I follow American dictionary, favoring “center” vs “centre”, “honor” vs “honour”, “while” vs “whilst”, “legalize” vs “legalise”.
-That said, if my client is in a part of the world dominated by British grammar, I follow their rules.
+While there are spelling differences between British and American English, I follow the American dictionary, favoring “center” vs “centre”, “honor” vs “honour”, “while” vs “whilst”, “legalize” vs “legalise”.
+That said, if my client is in a region where British English is standard, I follow those conventions.

 Vocabulary

 Differences between British and American vocabulary are too numerous to mention, but unless I know that the local word can be construed as offensive by a non-American reader, I stick to American vocabulary.
 So “trainers”, “jumper”, and “boot” each get the boot in favor of “sneakers”, “sweater”, and “trunk”.
-That said, I will use “trousers” instead of “pants” regardless of the locale to which my document is destined; conversely, I never refer to “underwear” as “pants” either.
+That said, I will use “trousers” and “underwear” to avoid the ambiguity of “pants”, which means different things in American and British English.

 Years